 Has been developing high-tech projects in Silicon Valley for the past 40 years.
 During the period 1974-2000 he held key managerial posts at Intel Corp. (among them, the position of CFO); he also co-founded Intel Capital.
 After Intel he had been developing such firms as Pandesic or Rambus (where he served as the CEO from 2005 to 2012).
-The new member of XTPL’s Advisory Board holds board positions at several high-tech firms, e.g., Quantenna Communications, View Inc., as well as advises firms such as Kateeva, which commercializes breakthrough solutions in the area of fine print and inks needed in production of new generation of OLED screens.
+This member of XTPL Inc. Board of Directors holds board positions also at several high-tech firms, e.g., Quantenna Communications, View Inc., as well as advises firms such as Kateeva, which commercializes breakthrough solutions in the area of fine print and inks needed in production of new generation of OLED screens.
 Harold Hughes is an MBA from the University of Michigan.
 Before starting his career in business, Mr. Hughes served for 5 years as an officer in the US Army.

 For over 30 years has been developing high-tech projects in Silicon Valley, focusing especially on IT and semiconductor technologies.
 Currently he is a Partner at Benhamou Global Ventures, a Silicon Valley VC fund investing in tens of technology-intensive companies.
 From 1982 through 2000 he held managerial and leadership positions in companies such as Silicon Graphics, Intel Corp., MIPS Computer Systems (microprocessors) and Cisco.
 During his career Amir Nayyerhabibi founded and developed such technology companies as StratumOne Communication, AuroraNetics or Cortina Systems.
 He was the CEO of the latter company for over 13 years, during which Cortina became one of the global leaders of the optical networks components sector.
-The new member of XTPL’s Advisory Board is currently on the board of California-based NDG Systems, which specializes in hardware solutions for data storage.
+This member of XTPL Inc. Board of Directors is currently also on the board of California-based NDG Systems, which specializes in hardware solutions for data storage.
 Amir Nayyerhabibi graduated in electronic engineering at the University of Illinois.

 CHAIRMAN OF THE SUPERVISORY BOARD

 A graduate of the Foreign Trade Department of the Central School of Planning and Statistics (now the Warsaw School of Economics); holder of a British Council scholarship at the London School of Economics; obtained a PhD degree in economic geography from the Polish Academy of Sciences (PAN).
 Since 1990, he dealt with ownership transformations – first as an advisor to the Minister of Finance, and then as Head of the Capital Market Development Department at the Ministry of Privatisation.
 In 1991–1994, a member of the Securities Commission.
 In the 1990s, he was a member of the Economic Development Council of President of Poland.
 From 1991 to 2006, President of the Management Board of the Warsaw Stock Exchange (Giełda Papierów Wartościowych S.A.) and Chairman of the Supervisory Board of the Central Securities Depository of Poland (Krajowy Depozyt Papierów Wartościowych) and the Depository for Securities S.A.
 He was a member of the World Federation of Exchanges (WFE) and the Federation of European Securities Exchanges (FESE) as well as a member of the Market Participants Consultative Panel of the Committee of European Securities Regulators (CESR) and Chairman of the Jury of the Economic Award of the President of Poland.
-Currently, he is the chairman of the supervisory boards of Bank BPH S.A. and Internet Media Services S.A. and a member of the supervisory boards of Orange Polska and Towarzystwo Ubezpieczeń na Życie Cardif Polska S.A.
+Currently, he is the chairman of the supervisory board of Bank BPH S.A.
 He holds the function of the CEO of the Polish Institute of Directors Foundation and of the Programme Board of Harvard Business Review Polska.
 He also carries on his own consulting business.

 DEPUTY CHAIRMAN OF THE SUPERVISORY BOARD